T00few2/bot/ROLE_SYSTEM_GUIDE.md

 # Self-Role System Guide

-This Discord bot now includes a comprehensive self-role system that allows users to assign and remove roles themselves in a dedicated channel.
+The DZR Discord bot includes a comprehensive self-role system that allows users to assign and remove roles themselves in a dedicated channel.

 ## Features